Renovating a house in Italy (UK guide): costs, permits and more

 • Decoration, interior design and final touches

-5. How to hire contractors for home renovations in Italy7
+5. How to hire contractors for home renovations in Italy?

-It’s important to hire reputable and reliable contractors in order to finish your renovation smoothly.
-You could look for them through certain professional organisations such as the Associazione Nazionale Costruttori Edili (ANCE) or the Confederazione Nazionale dell’Artigianato e della Piccola e Media Impresa (CNA).
+It’s important to hire reputable and reliable contractors to ensure your renovation runs smoothly.
+You can search for qualified professionals through established organisations such as the Associazione Nazionale Costruttori Edili (ANCE) or the Confederazione Nazionale dell’Artigianato e della Piccola e Media Impresa (CNA).6

 Consider hiring a translator, especially in the initial stages or when talking about international invoices.

 The construction company in charge of the renovation is obliged to sign two insurance and liability policies.
-Those are the provisional, definitive surety and the posthumous, ten-year policy.
+Those are the provisional, definitive surety and the posthumous, ten-year policy.7

 7. Do you have a contingency plan in place?

-8. Are there fees and tax considerations for renovating a house in Italy?9
+8. Are there fees and tax considerations for renovating a house in Italy?

 The main fees you’ll have are necessary building permits.
-Consider paying them with Wise, since your pounds will be automatically converted at the mid-market exchange rate and low fees*.
+Consider paying them with Wise, since your pounds will be automatically converted at the mid-market exchange rate.

 9. Should you carry out an Italian house renovation yourself?